bigskysoftware/htmx/www/extensions/web-sockets.md

 * `detail.errors` - validation errors.
 Will prevent sending and
   trigger [`htmx:validation:halted`](/events#htmx:validation:halted) event if not empty
 * `detail.triggeringEvent` - the event that triggered sending
 * `detail.messageBody` - raw message body that will be sent to the socket.
-Undefined by default.
+Undefined, can be set to value of any type, supported by WebSockets.
 If set, will override default JSON serialization.
-Useful, if you want some other format, like XML or MessagePack
+Useful, if you want to use some other format, like XML or MessagePack
 * `detail.elt` - the element that dispatched the sending (the one with `ws-send` attribute)
 * `detail.socketWrapper` - the wrapper around socket object

 #### <a name="htmx:wsBeforeSend"></a> Event - [`htmx:wsBeforeSend`](#htmx:wsBeforeSend)

 This event is triggered just before sending a message.
 This includes messages from the queue.
+Message can not be modified at this point.

 If the event is cancelled, the message will be discarded from the queue and not sent.